 Fair values of investment securities available-for-sale were primarily measured using information from a third-party pricing service.
 This service provides pricing information by utilizing evaluated pricing models supported with market data information.
 Standard inputs include benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers, and reference data from market research publications.
 Level 1 investment securities are comprised of debt securities issued by the U.S. Treasury.
-As quoted prices were available, unadjusted, for identical securities in active markets, these securities were classified as Level 1 measurements.
-Level 2 investment securities were primarily comprised of debt securities issued by the Small Business Administration, states and municipalities, corporations, as well as mortgage-backed securities issued by government agencies.
+As quoted prices were available, unadjusted, for identical securities issued by the Small Business Administration, states and municipalities, corporations, as well as mortgage-backed securities issued by government agencies.
 Fair values were estimated primarily by obtaining quoted prices for similar assets in active markets or through the use of pricing models.
 In cases where there may be limited or less transparent information provided by the Company's third-party pricing service, fair value may be estimated by the use of secondary pricing services or through the use of non-binding third-party broker quotes.

 On a quarterly basis, management reviews the pricing information received from the Company's third-party pricing service.
 This review process includes a comparison to non-binding third-party broker quotes, as well as a review of market-related conditions impacting the information provided by the Company's third-party pricing service.
 Management primarily identifies investment securities which may have traded in illiquid or inactive markets by identifying instances of a significant decrease in the volume or frequency of trades, relative to historical levels, as well as instances of a significant widening of the bid-ask spread in the brokered markets.
 Investment securities that are deemed to have been trading in illiquid or inactive markets may require the use of significant unobservable inputs.
 As of September 30, 2012 and December 31, 2011, management did not make adjustments to prices provided by the third-party pricing service as a result of illiquid or inactive markets.
 On a quarterly basis, management also reviews a sample of securities priced by the Company's third-party pricing service to review significant assumptions and valuation methodologies used.
 Based on this review, management determines whether the current placement of the security in the fair value hierarchy is appropriate or whether transfers may be warranted.
 The Company's third-party pricing service has also established processes for us to submit inquiries regarding quoted prices.
 Periodically, we will challenge the quoted prices provided by our third-party pricing service.
-The Company's third-party pricing service will review the inputs to the evaluation on a going forward basis.
+The Company's third-party pricing service will review the inputs to the evaluation in light of the new market data presented by us.
+The Company's third-party pricing service may then affirm the original quoted price or may update the evaluation on a going forward basis.